What's the recovery like for Mosaic 3D?

 Recovery timeline

-Skin continues improving for up to 3 months as new collagen forms.
-SPF is critical throughout.
+Skin keeps improving for up to 3 months as new collagen forms.
+Strict SPF throughout protects the result and prevents pigmentation.

 Recovery tips

-- Keep skin continuously moisturized with prescribed ointment
+- Keep skin continuously moisturized with the prescribed ointment

-- Sleep with head elevated for the first 3 days to reduce swelling
+- Sleep with your head elevated the first 3 days to limit swelling

-- Wear SPF 50+ daily starting at week 2
+- SPF 50+ daily starting at week 2 and beyond

 What to avoid